AryanSinghIIIT/Movie-TvSeries-Search/README.md

 On the clicking the result the user should be shown a details about the Movie/TvSeries.
 The details

-should include at least the following about the movie
+should include at least the following about the movie:

-The title
+The title,
-The poster
+The poster,
-The year of release
+The year of release,
-Rating
+Rating,
-Genre
+Genre,
-Writer
+Writer,
-The cast
+The cast,
-The plot
+The plot,
-Language
+Language,
 Awards and Awards-nominations (if any)